 There are very few buildings of this type remaining in Australia although they are quite common in parts of the United States of America.
 Murchison Lodge 22 was consecrated on 21 April 1897.
 They held regular meetings in the building from 1899 to 1979, when they were cancelled due to insufficient numbers.

-Now owned by the National Trust of Australia, it is said to be the biggest, free-standing, double-storey corrugated iron structure in the southern hemisphere – that’s a claim to fame!
+It is said to be the biggest, free-standing, double-storey corrugated iron structure in the southern hemisphere – that’s a claim to fame!